2023 Most Popular Communication Sciences Bachelor's Degree Schools in the New England Region

 While working on their Bachelor's Degree, communication sciences majors at SCSU accumulate an average of around $23,096 in student debt.

 You’ll be in good company if you decide to attend Bridgewater State University.
 It ranked #5 on our 2023 Most Popular Communication Sciences Bachelor’s Degree Schools in the New England Region list.
-Bridgewater State is a moderately-sized public school located in the suburb of Bridgewater.
+Bridgewater State is a moderately-sized public school located in the large suburb of Bridgewater.

 Of the 42 students majoring in communication sciences at Bridgewater State, 7% are male and 93% are female.